Crystal Kindle: Mother Faces 129 Years In Prison For Prostituting Her Own Young Daughters For Drug Money

 — Paul Berardino (@PaulieBronx) February 11, 2018

 The abuse photos were discovered by the baby’s father, who confronted Lackey.
-The mother eventually called police to report the abuse herself, and pleaded guilty to the charges as part of a plea deal.
+The mother eventually called police to report the abuse herself and pleaded guilty to the charges as part of a plea deal.
 The baby has since gone to live with her father, while Lackey’s other children were placed with relatives.

 https://t.co/5nLdKBt2BV: Jerrica Lackey, Tulsa Oklahoma–human pile of excrement–sexually abused & exploited her 1-YEAR-OLD DAUGHTER!!